PUNCTURE, EMERGENCY SPARE WHEEL

 If the emergency spare wheel has been stored for several years, have it checked by your Dealer to ensure that it is safe to use.

-Vehicle fitted with an emergency spare wheel that differs from the other wheels:
+Vehicles fitted with an emergency spare wheel smaller than the four other wheels:

 - Never fit more than one emergency spare wheel to the same vehicle.

-- Replace the emergency spare wheel as soon as possible with a wheel identical to the original one.
+- Replace the emergency spare wheel as soon as possible with a wheel with the same dimensions as the original.

 - When this is fitted to the vehicle, which must only be a temporary measure, the driving speed must not exceed the speed indicated on the label on the wheel.